MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users.Actions/Invoke-MgForwardUserEventInstance.md

 	)
 	Comment = "Dana, hope you can make this meeting."
 }

 # A UPN can also be used as -UserId.
 Invoke-MgForwardUserEvent -UserId $userId -EventId $eventId -BodyParameter $params
 ```
+This example shows how to use the Invoke-MgForwardUserEventInstance Cmdlet.

+To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS